medical research statistics

 • Dilute Zoloft oral concentrate, but only in ½ cup of water, ginger ale, lemon/lime soda, lemonade or orange juice.
 Take immediately after mixing.
 Tell your doctor if you are allergic to latex because the dropper to measure Zoloft oral concentrate contains natural rubber.

 FDA ALERT [07/2005]: Suicidal Thoughts or Actions in Children and Adults Patients with depression or other mental illnesses often think about or attempt suicide.
 Closely watch anyone taking antidepressants, especially early in treatment or when the dose is changed.
-Patients who become irritable or anxious, or have new or increased thoughts of suicide or other changes in mood or behavior (or their care givers) should contact their healthcare professional right away.

 Taking antidepressants may increase suicidal thoughts and actions in about 1 out of 50 people 18 years or younger.
 FDA has approved Zoloft for use in children only if they have obsessive-compulsive disorder

 Several recent scientific publications report the possibility of an increased risk for suicidal behavior in adults who are being treated with antidepressant medications.
 Even before these reports became available, FDA began a complete review of all available data to determine whether there is an increased risk of suicidal thinking or behavior in adults being treated with antidepressant medications.
-It is expected that this review will take a year or longer to complete.
-In the meantime, FDA is highlighting that adults being treated with antidepressant medication, particularly those being treated for depression, should be watched closely for worsening of depression and for increased suicidal thinking or behavior.

 This information reflects FDA’s preliminary analysis of data concerning this drug.
 FDA is considering, but has not reached a final conclusion about, this information.

-Reference for Sertraline Hydrochloride (Zoloft) Article
+Reference for Zoloft Article

 U.S. Food and Drug Administration